 Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of the instrument.
-Financial assets are derecognized when the rights to receive cash flows from the assets have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
+Financial assets are no longer recognized when the rights to receive cash flows from the instruments have expired or have been transferred and the Company has transferred substantially all the risks and rewards of ownership.
+Financial liabilities are no longer recognized when they have expired or have been cancelled.